seanbao/mnemonas/README.en.md

 # http://localhost:8080
 ```

-The bundled `docker-compose.yml` builds `mnemonas:local` from source.
+The bundled `docker-compose.yml` builds `mnemonas:local` from source by default.
 The host does not need Go, Rust, or Node.js, but it must be able to pull Docker base images.
-The quickstart script creates or updates `.env`, writes the current host UID/GID, creates `MNEMONAS_DATA_DIR`, runs Docker preflight checks, and starts the service with `docker compose up -d --build`.
+The quickstart script creates or updates `.env`, writes the current host UID/GID, creates `MNEMONAS_DATA_DIR`, runs Docker preflight checks, and selects the start mode from `MNEMONAS_IMAGE`: local images use a source build, while release image tags use `docker compose up -d --pull missing --no-build`.
+Binary archives from GitHub Releases include `docker-compose.yml` and `.env.example`, and the packaged template presets `MNEMONAS_IMAGE` to the GHCR image for the same release tag.

 If port 8080 is already used: